 |Boat, Ferry, etc.||5,0%||84,84|

-Our costs on our trip around the world are definitely lower than our costs we had while living in Germany.
+Our costs on our trip around the world are definitely lower than the costs we had while living in Germany.
 And we see more and experience more.
-Win-Win, we would say ?
+Win-Win, we would say!

 We also want to mention that 5 days are missing from our expenses, but this has a good reason.
 We traveled for 5 days from Johor to Bintan, Indonesia, which was a gift for James (and me!).